Recently updated on: September 27, 2023

 - Interest Rate = 72 / 10 (years) = 7.2% interest rate

-This means you need to invest your money in an investment vehicle that regularly pays at least a 7.2% interest rate.
+This means you must invest your money in an investment vehicle that regularly pays at least a 7.2% interest rate.

-Please note that this is an oversimplified formula and is only intended as an initial assessment.
+Please note that this is an oversimplified formula only intended as an initial assessment.

 Many variables can change that will prove this formula as inconsistent or not applicable, like adding more to your investment every month, changes in the interest rate of your investment vehicle, and more.

-If used properly, compound interest will allow you more financial freedom in the future.
+If used properly, compound interest will allow you more financial freedom.
 If misused, it will dig you into a debt hole that will be a financial prison.

 Always remember that there are many financial instruments that you can use to your advantage, and there are also many financial traps and scams waiting for your to fall into their pit, so practice due diligence.